-This course comprises of two modules: International Economics and Mathematics and Statistics for Economists.
+NQF Credits: 24 NQF Level: 6 This course comprises of two modules: International Economics and Mathematics and Statistics for Economists.
 International Economics exposes students to a critical analysis of classical and neoclassical theories that determine observable trade patterns.
 The module also provides a background of the basic principles of international monetary economics.
 This lays the groundwork for understanding why individuals and institutions trade in financial assets and how international financial transactions affect and in turn are influenced by the real and financial sectors of an economy.
 For Mathematics and Statistics for Economists, it equips students with elementary mathematical and statistical tools to apply in real economic analysis.

-Course Code: ECON3007A (FT) / ECON3014A (PT)
+Course Code: ECON3015A/ECON3032 (PT)

-Course Description: Economic Science III
+Course Description: Microeconomics III

-This course is designed to equip the student with a detailed analysis and application of conventional and modern competing theories on how the economy functions at the micro and macro levels, and reinforces the theoretical and quantitative tools acquired in second-year economics, with a strong emphasis on developing analytical skills, i.e. measure, explain and predict economic and non-economic phenomena.
-Furthermore, in the topic of International economics, students will explore the effects of international trade and macroeconomic policy.
-The course is made up of five core semester topics:
+This course covers competing theories on how the economy functions at the microeconomic level.
+It reinforces the theoretical and quantitative tools acquired in second-year economics, with an emphasis on developing analytical skills to explain and predict economic and non-economic phenomena.
+Topics include revealed preference, consumers' surplus, different forms of imperfect competition, game theory, and general equilibrium.